Seagate/cortx-motr/doc/darwin.rst

 Execute scripts/install-build-deps-macos.

-Make sure that gnu versions of grep, awk, sed and getopt are first in your PATH.
+Make sure that gnu versions of grep, awk, sed and getopt (installed by scripts/install-build-deps-macos) are first in your PATH.

 Make sure that castxml has version at least 0.3.3 and export CXXXML to point to the appropriate castxml binary (brew might install an older version, in this